Montaillou (book)

 Montaillou (/fr/; Montaillou, village occitan de 1294 à 1324, lit.
 'Montaillou, an Occitan Village from 1294 to 1324') is a book by the French historian Emmanuel Le Roy Ladurie first published in 1975.
 It was first translated into English in 1978 by Barbara Bray, and has been subtitled The Promised Land of Error and Cathars and Catholics in a French Village.

 Montaillou was Ladurie's "most important and popular work".
 Ladurie used the inquisitorial records of Jacques Fournier to reconstruct the lives of the inhabitants of Montaillou in the Ariège (at the time, the county of Foix).
 The work was part of the historical anthropology of the Annales school.

 Summary

 Montaillou examines the lives and beliefs of the population of Montaillou, a small village in the Pyrenees with only around 250 inhabitants, at the beginning of the fourteenth century.
-It is largely based on the Fournier Register, a set of records from the Inquisition which investigated and attempted to suppress the spread of Catharism in the Ariège region from 1318 to 1325, during the reigns of Philip V "the Tall" and Charles IV "the Fair".
+It is largely based on the Fournier Register, a set of records which contains interviews of the villagers.
+The interviews were conducted as part of the Inquisition's attempt to suppress the spread of Catharism in the Ariège region from 1318 to 1325, during the reigns of Philip V "the Tall" and Charles IV "the Fair".

 The work is in two parts.
 The first explores the physical world of the inhabitants of Montaillou, telling the stories of Pierre and Bernard Clergue, two of the most powerful men in Montaillou, and the shepherd Pierre Maury.
 The second explores the beliefs of the residents of Montaillou: what Annales historians called their mentalité.